LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 # Org Coding Hours Action

-This composite GitHub Action calculates coding hours across one or more repositories, aggregates the per‑contributor statistics, generates JSON reports, builds a simple KPI website, and publishes both the metrics and the site to dedicated branches.
-The action encapsulates the logic from the `Org Coding Hours` workflow in the LabVIEW icon editor project.
+This composite GitHub Action calculates coding hours across repositories using the `git-hours` CLI.
+It aggregates the per‑contributor statistics, writes JSON reports, builds a minimal KPI website and publishes both artifacts to dedicated branches.

 ## Prerequisites

-* Go **1.24** must be installed and available on the `PATH`.
+* Go **1.24** must be available on the `PATH`.
 * Python **3.x** is required for the helper scripts and tests.
-When this action runs in a workflow, it installs Go and Python automatically.
-These prerequisites are only required when developing or testing locally.
+The action installs both languages automatically when executed in a workflow.
+They are only needed locally for development or testing.

 ## Inputs